VandanRogheliya/Project-Tracker-Client-ReactJS/README.md

  * **Commenting on issues**

  * **Managing Roles**: Admins and higher can demote, promote and kick other lower roles.
-Admins and higher can invite other users to organization or other users can request to join.
+Admins and higher can invite other users to the organization or other users can request to join.

- * **Dashboard**: Access all bugs you have interacted which are catagorized accordingly.
-Also access all the organizations you are part of.
+ * **Dashboard**: Access all bugs you have interacted which are categorized accordingly.
+Also, access all the organizations you are part of.

  * **Account Management**: Change username, first name, last name, email and profile picture.